Real-Time Adaptive Feedback Control of a Supersonic Dual-Stream Jet: Results

 \subsubsection{Subsonic actuation}

-A subsonic actuator is explored, where the actuation speed is lowered to $u_k/c_\text{ref}=\pm0.3$.
-Figure~\ref{fig:ADFC_pm03}(\textit{a}) shows the control signal along with the P2 spectrogram.
-While the dominant tone intermittently vanishes for $u_k/c_\text{ref}=\pm1.0$, it is observed for $u_k/c_\text{ref}=\pm0.3$ that the dominant tone both appears sporadically and oscillates between $St_{D_h}=3.28$ and $6.56$.
-Similar to sonic actuation, the control input adjusts accordingly when the resonant tone is detected.
-Representative streamwise velocity flow fields and a mean streamwise density gradient field are shown in figure \ref{fig:ADFC_pm03}(\textit{b}).
-During the blowing phase at $t\overline{u}_e/L_D=8.85$, it is observed that a temporary stabilization of the shedding instability is achieved.
+A subsonic actuator is explored, where the actuation speed is constrained to $|u_k/c_\text{ref}|\leq0.3$.
+Figure~\ref{fig:ADFC_pm03}a shows the control signal along with the P2 spectrogram.
+While the dominant tone intermittently vanishes for $|u_k/c_\text{ref}|\leq1.0$, actuating at $|u_k/c_\text{ref}|\leq0.3$ causes the dominant tone to appear sporadically and oscillate between $St_{D_h}=3.28$ and $6.56$.
+Similar to sonic-bounded actuation, the control input adjusts accordingly when the resonant tone is detected.
+Representative streamwise velocity flow fields and a mean streamwise density gradient field are shown in Fig.~\ref{fig:ADFC_pm03}b.
+During the blowing phase at $t\overline{u}_e/L_D=8.85$, a temporary stabilization of the shedding instability is achieved.
 As the control amplitude is maintained at $u_k/c_\text{ref}\ge0.0$, the instability quickly destabilizes and generates small-scale vortices, as shown at $t\overline{u}_e/L_D=11.38$, before temporarily stabilizing again.
 This stabilizing and destabilizing behavior is observed to repeat for as long as $u_k/c_\text{ref}\ge0.0$ is maintained, resulting in intermittent vortex shedding.
 When the actuator is in its suction phase at $t\overline{u}_e/L_D=15.68$, the flow again behaves similarly to the baseline configuration.

-While the mean shock structure and location appears similar to that of $u_k/c_\text{ref}=\pm1.0$, the relative strength of the shocks are stronger for subsonic actuation.
+While the mean shock structure and location appears similar to control at $|u_k/c_\text{ref}|\leq1.0$, the relative strength of the shocks are stronger for subsonic actuation.
 This is due to the fact that subsonic blowing is insufficient in weakening the primary shock, and only delays the onset of shedding.
 This delay drives the shock forward and induces a larger separation region.
 Consequently, the breathing pattern of the shock train, while still irregular, is comparatively more confined.
 The oscillations occur over a smaller spatial extent, leading to a strengthening of the time-averaged shock.